fmontei/Design-Operating-Systems/README.txt

 f) /proc/sysmon_toggle -- toggle logging on/off
    (in addition, run.sh internally passes "flush" to /proc/sysmon_toggle to
     tell the module to clear sysmon_log)
+g) rogue.c -- a rogue user-space program that opens a test.dat file and writes messages iteratively to that file.
+Most function calls included are system calls.

 I. SETUP